 Research Questions and/or Hypotheses

 Various studies have identified that the decision-making process that male African-American students engage in regarding their college transition is influenced by many factors (Givens et al., 2016, Yavorsky et al., 2015, Rogosic & Baranovic, 2016).
 As such, there is a need to look at the social and environmental factors that the group is faced with and the effect on their decision.
-This is appropriate as a way of focusing on the problem from the perspective of the group.
+This is an appropriate as a way of focusing on the problem from the perspective of the group.
 As such the qualitative research study has the following research questions.

 RQ1: What are the social factors that challenge African American Transitional-aged males in their decision-making process to pursue college in the South Sector of Dallas?